Nikon D750 vs Panasonic GF7

 |Nikon D600||Y||mono||mono||Y||Y||mini||2.0||-||-||-||Nikon D600|

 |Panasonic GF6||-||stereo||mono||-||-||mini||2.0||Y||Y||-||Panasonic GF6|

 It is notable that the D750 has a hotshoe, while the GF7 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 Studio photographers will appreciate that the Nikon D750 (unlike the GF7) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The D750 is a recent model that features in the current product line-up of Nikon.
-In contrast, the GF7 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the GF7 was succeeded by the Panasonic GX850.
+Both the D750 and the GF7 have been discontinued, but can regularly be found used on eBay.
+The D750 was replaced by the Nikon D780, while the GF7 was followed by the Panasonic GX850.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Panasonic websites.